kevinohara80/dmc/README.md

   Commands:

-    init                             initialize a project for dmc
-    config [options]                 show the resolved dmc configuration config:set [options] [items...]  set configuration variables
-    logins                           list your salesforce logins
-    login [options] <org>            login to a Salesforce organization logout [org]                     logout of a Salesforce organization use [options] <org>              quickly set your default org in your configuration index [options] [org]            indexes metadata for a target org open [org]                       open the target org in a browser window identity [options]               show the identity for the specified org deploy [options] [globs...]      deploy metadata to target org retrieve [options] [globs...]    retrieve metadata from target org watch [options] [globs...]       watch files and deploy metadata to target org resources [options]              list all of the available api resources
+  init                             initialize a project for dmc config [options]                 show the resolved dmc configuration config:set [options] [items...]  set configuration variables logins                           list your salesforce logins login [options] <org>            login to a Salesforce organization logout [org]                     logout of a Salesforce organization use [options] <org>              quickly set your default org in your configuration index [options] [org]            indexes metadata for a target org open [org]                       open the target org in a browser window identity [options]               show the identity for the specified org deploy [options] [globs...]      deploy metadata to target org retrieve [options] [globs...]    retrieve metadata from target org watch [options] [globs...]       watch files and deploy metadata to target org anon [options] [code]            execute anonymous apex [code] resources [options]              list all of the available api resources get [options] <url>              get a REST API url

   Options: